foresterre/storyteller/README.md

     // Also: as described above, it spawns a thread which handles updates, so it won't block. listener.run_handler(handler);

+    // Run your program's logic
+    my_programming_logic(&reporter);

+    // Finish handling reported events, then disconnect the channels.
+    // If not called, events which have not been handled by the event handler yet may be discarded. let _ = reporter.disconnect();
+}

+fn my_programming_logic(reporter: &ChannelReporter<ExampleEvent>) {
+	#[allow(unused_must_use)] // sending events can fail, but we'll assume they won't for this example
+    {
     	// These are the events we would call during the regular flow of our program, for example
 	    // if we use the library in a package manager, before, during or after downloading dependencies.
-    // The use any-event-type-you-like nature allows you to go as crazy as you would like.
+	    // The use any-event-type-you-like nature allows you to go as crazy as you would like. reporter.report_event(ExampleEvent::text("[status]\t\tOne"));
-    #[allow(unused_must_use)]
-    // sending events can fail, but we'll assume they won't for this example {
-        reporter.report_event(ExampleEvent::text("[status]\t\tOne"));
         reporter.report_event(ExampleEvent::event(MyEvent::Increment));
         reporter.report_event(ExampleEvent::event(MyEvent::Increment));